I’m proud of you, Hikaru.

 “It is well—”

-“Truly?”
-Suddenly, it is as though her eyes begin glistening in the sunlight…
+Suddenly, it is as though her eyes begin to sparkle…

 “No, I’ve just…” I put my hand to my face and sigh.
 “Ever since we left Solzédniê, I’ve been…I’ve just not been doing well.
 It wasn’t right to take it out on you.”